Linerre/diglib/README.md

 [Implementing Controlled Digital Lending with Google Drive and Apps Script: A Case Study at the NYU Shanghai Library](https://doi.org/10.23974/ijol.2021.vol6.1.193) is the fruit of this pratice.

 This project is similar to the above mentioned approach, but only in the sense that they are both implementations of CDL.

-This project is a fully-functioning web application that allows patrons to do self-checkout.
+It is a fully-functioning single-page web application that allows patrons to do self-checkout.
+I developed it independently during my free time from around March to June in 2020.

 ## Highlights